No Fly List: 2023 leak

 On January 19, 2023, Swiss hacker maia arson crimew reported that she had gained access to 2019 versions of the No Fly List of 1.56 million entries and Selectee List of 250,000 entries posted by CommuteAir on an unsecured Amazon Web Services cloud server.
+An analysis published in 2024 based on a redacted copy of the leak discusses the over-representation of ethno-religious groups in the list.

 Controversy and criticism

 The American Civil Liberties Union (ACLU) has long criticized the No Fly List and similar lists because of the lack of notification to persons included on such lists.
 The ACLU's stance is that the government has not provided a constitutionally adequate means of allowing individuals to challenge their inclusion on the list and that "constitutional rights are at stake when the government stigmatizes Americans as suspected terrorists and bans them from international travel."

 Among the complaints about the No Fly List is the use of credit reports in calculating the risk score.
 In response to the controversy, Transportation Security Administration (TSA) officials said in 2005 that they would not use credit scores to determine passengers' risk score and that they would comply with all rights guaranteed by the First and Fourth amendments to the United States Constitution.

 In the midst of this controversy, the Government Accountability Office of the U.S. Congress produced a report critical of the CAPPS II system.
 It characterized the proposal as incomplete and seriously behind schedule, and noted that the TSA had failed to address "developmental, operational, and privacy issues identified by Congress".
 On July 14, 2004, TSA officials announced that CAPPS II was being pulled from consideration without proceeding to full testing.
 Critics have alleged that the TSA has merely chosen to start with a less controversial entry point that they are calling the "Registered Traveler" program.
 TSA has also begun testing of another program called "Secure Flight", which is supposed to solve some of the problems of CAPPS I while avoiding the privacy issues of CAPPS II.

 In January 2009, Marcus Holmes conservatively estimated the total cost of the program to be $536 million since 9/11, with a reasonable estimation range that approaches $1 billion, and he questioned whether the benefits of the list outweigh the costs.

-In 2023, the 2019 version of the No-Fly list was released by a Swiss hacker, re-igniting criticisms that the No-Fly list is insufficiently secure.
+The 2023 leak re-ignited criticisms that the No-Fly list is insufficiently secure.
 Critics note that if it is not possible to abolish the No-Fly list or make placement on it appealable, Congress should at least review and improve the federal government's data security to prevent any future leaks.